The Best Portfolio Management Software Makes Your Life Easier

 The retirement planner calculator tells you best and worst case retirement scenarios.
 It shows how much monthly spending your current portfolio will allow throughout retirement.

-One of the best facets of Personal Capital is how fast and seamlessly your accounts are linked!
+One of the best aspects of Personal Capital is how fast and seamlessly your accounts are linked!
 You can be up and running in minutes!

 I was amazed at how fast my complicated investment portfolio was uploaded and analyzed.
-I have 10 or more accounts with multiple investments within each account.
+I have more than 10 accounts with multiple investments within each account.

 For more detailed information about the free Personal Capital portfolio management platform, read our expert review.